-The black and white coloration and the long bushy tail of the Delacours langur is unique amongst Southeast Asian langurs.
+The black and white coloration and the long bushy tail of the Delacour’s Langur are unique amongst Southeast Asian Langurs.
 The upper body is black, with a sharp demarcation to white from just above the hips to just above the knees.
-White whiskers on the cheeks are longer than in other Indochinese black langurs, and the hair extends from behind the ears and down the neck where it terminates in a white patch.
-Males are slightly larger than females at around 60 cm in length with a 90 cm tail, and weighing around 8.5 kg whilst females weigh on average 7.5 kg.
-Females possess a distinctive 'pubic patch' of white fur and pale skin anterior to the callosities.
+White whiskers on the cheeks are longer than in other Indochinese Black Langurs, and the hair extends from behind the ears and down the neck where it terminates in a white patch.
+Males are slightly larger than females at around 60 centimeters in length with a 90-centimeter tail, and weighing around 8.5 kilogram whilst females weigh on average 7.5 kilograms.
+Females possess a distinctive ‘pubic patch’ of white fur and pale skin anterior to the callosities.

-Hunting for traditional medicine is the major threat.
-As a result the remaining populations are severely fragmented, limiting their long term viability.
+Hunting for traditional medicine is a major threat.
+As a result, the remaining populations are severely fragmented, limiting their long-term viability.